Valerie9696/NER/readme.txt

   -- start_pos/end_pos: word offsets within sentence of start/end position of entity (both inclusive) -- label: label(class) of entity;
   -- words: array of strings representing named entity

+  use !python -m spacy download en_core_web_sm from the commandline in advance of running the code